MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/fa-manage.md

 ---
-title: Fixed Assets| Microsoft Docs
+title: Manage Fixed Assets| Microsoft Docs
-description: Describes how to manage fixed assets.
+description: Learn about the fixed assets functionality in Financials and get an overview of how to work with fixed assets.
 services: project-madeira
 documentationcenter:
 author: SorenGP